HoomanTahmasebipour/pressure-sensor-driver/README.md

-# pressure-sensor-driver
-Convert Precision Sensor Readings To KPa
+# Driver to Convert Precision Pressure Sensor Readings To KPa for an 8-bit Microcontroller

 Author: Hooman Tahmasebipour